 - Pour the dry ingredients over the wet and stir gently until no flour specs remain, being careful not to overmix.

 - Heat butter or oil in a frying pan and when hot add 2 tablespoons of batter for each pancake.
 Fry until golden brown on each side.
-You may need to press them down slightly with a spatula since they will rise a lot.

-- Add toppings of your choice and enjoy !
+- Add toppings of your choice and enjoy!